microsoft/DataLineage/sparklin/Onboarding.md

 **Function Apps Set up **

 HTTP Trigger Function App:
 Create new function app on azure portal with application insights enabled which will provide a http endpoint for spark cluster to make PUSH requests with json type data.
+This is C# based function app.

 Deployment:
-Deploy function from URL: https://github.com/microsoft/DataLineage/tree/main/sparklin/HttpTriggerFuncApp
+Deploy function from URL: https://github.com/microsoft/DataLineage/tree/main/sparklin/OpenLineage

 Add new Configurations in Function App:
-Name               :   Value

 • ConnectionString   :   < your new storage account connection string >
 • ContainerName      :   openlineage